 Choosing Assets Based on Risk

-Investing in an IRA allows you a wider array of investment options, which can help you adjust the risk exposure of your portfolio.
+Purchasing in an IRA allows you a wider array of asset options, which can help you adjust the risk exposure of your portfolio.
 Some of the risks that you can hedge against include:

 a.
 Concentration Risk

 This is the classic “putting all your eggs in one basket.”
-Many 401(k) plans allow their participants to invest in a handful of stock funds, but that’s about it.
+Many 401(k) plans allow their participants to hold a handful of stock funds, but that’s about it.

 b.
 Credit Risk

 Credit risk is the risk that the entity issuing a bond will default on that bond.
-Many 401(k) plans don’t offer a whole lot of bond choices, which can leave investors exposed to risky bonds.
-A 401(k) to IRA rollover can open up a lot more choices to investors and help them invest in safer bonds.
+Many 401(k) plans don’t offer a whole lot of bond choices, which can leave individuals exposed to risky bonds.
+A 401(k) to IRA rollover can open up a lot more choices and help hold safer bonds.

 c.
 Inflation Risk

-Inflation risk is the risk that your investments won’t grow faster than the inflation rate.
+Inflation risk is the risk that your assets won’t grow faster than the inflation rate.
 The higher the inflation rate, generally the higher the risk.

 d.
 Currency Risk

-Investing in foreign stocks and bonds can bring an element of risk if they’re denominated in foreign currencies.
-Sudden swings in exchange rates can decimate the value of those investments.
+Purchasing in foreign stocks and bonds can bring an element of risk if they’re denominated in foreign currencies.
+Sudden swings in exchange rates can decimate the value of those assets.

-But even investments in dollar-denominated assets can be a bad bet if the dollar continues to weaken in the future.
+But dollar-denominated assets can be a bad bet if the dollar continues to weaken in the future.
 Here too you can choose to buy gold and silver, which can gain in value as the dollar weakens.

 e.
 Interest Rate Risk